 When choosing the template for your new client welcome letter, you’ll find yourself faced with a lot of options!
 Whether you use Canva or another option, be selective with this part – make sure your letter is well branded, so your client knows exactly who the letter came from.
 This can be a simple letterhead, or a standard design you have for other deliverables!
 However, avoid the pitfall of busy designs – these can be distracting and feel unprofessional to a new client.
 Opt for streamlined designs and minimal elements to make sure the focus is on what you have to say.

 Lengthy Terms and Conditions

 Policies, terms, and conditions are often included in a welcome letter.
 However, if you make them too lengthy or intense, it can start to scare a new client off.
 Instead, put the most important policies in your welcome letter, such as cancellation information, necessary payment dates, etc, and leave the rest for your contract.
 You want your new couple to feel welcomed, not intimidated.

 By avoiding these four simple things, you’ll be able to focus on the more important parts of your welcome letter – the actual welcome, thanking them for their business, and letting them know the next steps you’ll take in the wedding planning process!
-A client welcome letter is a simple tool that can ensure that your contract starts on the right foot and your clients know what they can expect from you.
-Grab your client welcome letter & guide at our template shop.
+A new client welcome letter is a simple tool that can ensure that your contract starts on the right foot and your clients know what they can expect from you.
+Grab your new client welcome letter & guide at our template shop.